• Home

 To use LaunchDarkly with the Rails application preloader Spring, we recommend using an after_fork callback in the config/spring.rb file:

-Similarly, with Unicorn, you'll need to specify an after_fork hook in your unicorn.rb config file:
+If you use Unicorn, specify an after_fork hook in your unicorn.rb config file:

 If you use the Puma web server, we recommend initializing the client in on_worker_boot, as well as initializing in the Rails app: